Do you have an interest in evidence-based policy?

 Treasurer

 The Treasurer balances income with spending to ensure delivery of CUSPE’s mission.
 At the start of the academic year, the Treasurer prepares the account form for the Senior Treasurer’s approval and works with team leads to decide on budgets.
 During the academic year, the Treasurer is responsible for approving and reimbursing major committee spending and updating CUSPE’s accounting statements regularly.
-At the end of the academic year, the Treasurer summarises CUSPE’s financial position.“I would recommend the treasurer role for anyone wanting a regular, important, but light role in the CUSPE committee.
-The role involves some setup at the beginning of the year, but other than that just checking the accounts and reimbursing people every two weeks, as well as the committee meetings.”
+At the end of the academic year, the Treasurer summarises CUSPE’s financial position.

 The Marketing & Communications Team coordinates making and distributing all the marketing materials for all of CUSPE’s events.
+The Marketing Team usually has enough team members to have one assigned to each of the other CUSPE teams (lectures, workshops etc.).
 The team creates materials to advertise for the Freshers’ Fair, lectures, workshops, and the Policy Challenges, and produces a newsletter to keep CUSPE members updated about events and current opportunities in the wider world of science policy.
 These are shared on Instagram, Twitter, Facebook, LinkedIn and Mailchimp.
 Marketing is also responsible for contacting other email lists (e.g. college and departmental) and other potential marketing channels to promote events to wider audiences.

 Email contact@cuspe.org with your application!